ecmwf/ecmwf-opendata/README.md

     ],
     target="data.grib2",
 )
 ```

 #### Probabilities - Daily weather events - Single level

 The probabilities of total precipitation and wind gusts exceeding specified thresholds in a 24 hour period are available for step ranges 0-24 to 336-360 by 12​​.
-These are specified in the retrieval request using, e.g.: `step = ["0-24", "12-36", "24-48"]`.
+These are specified in the retrieval request using, e.g.: `step=["0-24", "12-36", "24-48"]`.

 ```python
 from ecmwf.opendata import Client